Rudbeckia laciniata: Similar species

 R. hirta is similar, with a hemispherical disk and orangish-yellow rays.

 Taxonomy

 Up to six varieties of R. laciniata are currently recognized.
-The varieties ampla and heterophylla are considered to be the most distinctive, while the others less so.
+The varieties ampla and heterophylla are considered to be the most distinctive, while the others are less so.
 There is variation in treatment among authors, with the less distinctive varieties sometimes being subsumed into laciniata, and variety ampla sometimes recognized at the species level.